 - Dizziness, sleepiness, and feeling less stable may happen with Thorazine (chlorpromazine injection).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with Thorazine (chlorpromazine injection).
 Sudden deaths have rarely happened in people taking Thorazine (chlorpromazine injection).
 Talk with the doctor.

 - This medicine may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.